Crohn’s disease horror stories: the day I pooped myself in New Zealand

 Great!
 Bloody marvelous.
 Why is the ground not swallowing me up?

 “Yes.”
-I finally replied, “Yes I pooped myself.”
+I finally replied in a mumbled voice, “Yes, I shat myself.
+Yes, I pooped myself.”

 I laugh at how I pooped myself.
 I own that story.